安裝中文字典英文字典辭典工具!

 - Refraction | Definition, Examples, Facts | Britannica

-refraction, in physics, the change in direction of a wave passing from one medium to another caused by its change in speed For example, waves travel faster in deep water than in shallow
+Refraction, in physics, the change in direction of a wave passing from one medium to another caused by its change in speed For example, the electromagnetic waves constituting light are refracted when crossing the boundary from one transparent medium to another because of their change in speed

 - Refraction: What It Is and Why Light Bends - All About Vision